mm0hammadi/mm0hammadi/README.md

 <div size='20px' align="center"> Hi!
 My name is Macy.
-Thank You for taking the time to view my GitHub Profile :smile: 💗
+Thank You for taking the time to view my GitHub Profile 💗
 </div>

 <div align="center">